 What is ‘Social label’?

 Social label is a new concept for work and daily activities for people with a ‘distance to the labour market’.
 Art and care are combined in this initiative in order to create new product lines.
 In each of the lines the social welfare workers will have an exclusive bond with a renowned designer.
 The designer enlarges his or her portfolio with a very special cooperation, moving a value based approach centre stage addressing human dignity, slow design, attention and time.
 These products will be produced, presented and sold by workers in different social workforce centers.
-See also the products on the webshop http://www.sociallabel.nl/product/ .
+See also the products in the webshop www.sociallabel.nl/shop

 Why ‘Social label’?